← All Articles

-Last month, a Fortune 500 training director paid $35,000 for an AI keynote speaker who spent 45 minutes explaining what ChatGPT is to an audience of data scientists and ML engineers.
-The post-event survey scores were brutal: 2.1 out of 10 for relevance, with one attendee writing "I learned more about AI from my teenager."
+Last month, a training director at a major financial services firm paid $35,000 for an AI keynote speaker who spent 45 minutes explaining what ChatGPT is to an audience of data scientists and ML engineers.
+The post-event survey scores were brutal, with one attendee writing "I learned more about AI from my teenager."
 This disaster was entirely preventable.

-According to a 2024 Event Marketing Institute study, 73% of event planners report difficulty distinguishing between legitimate AI experts and opportunistic speakers who pivoted to AI content after 2022.
-The stakes are high: Gartner research shows that organizations exposed to poor-quality AI education are 40% more likely to make costly implementation mistakes within 12 months.
+In our experience booking AI speakers across hundreds of events, event planners consistently tell us their biggest challenge is distinguishing between legitimate AI experts and opportunistic speakers who pivoted to AI content after 2022.
+The stakes are high: organizations exposed to poor-quality AI education routinely make costly implementation mistakes, from selecting inappropriate tools to setting unrealistic timelines for deployment.

 The AI speaker market is flooded with consultants, former marketing executives, and generic business speakers who rebranded themselves as "AI thought leaders" when generative AI exploded into mainstream awareness.
 Here's how to identify the red flags before they torpedo your event.